-During the orientation period, which lasts approximately 4-6 weeks, interns will spend time observing sessions; this will include opportunities to verbally process the sessions with the therapists as well as to begin doing documentation.
+During the orientation period, which lasts 6-8 weeks, interns spend time participating in sessions conducted by RMTS music therapists, gradually transitioning from observing to assisting, co-leading, and leading with support, including opportunities to verbally process the sessions with the therapists as well as to begin doing documentation.
 In addition to observations, the intern will participate in orientation training designed to assist in acclimating to the environment, culture, and other professional expectations at Roman Music Therapy Services.
 Interns will also participate in training on AMTA documents (including National Roster Internship Guidelines, Standards for Education and Clinical Training, Standards of Clinical Practice, Professional Competencies, Code of Ethics, Scope of Music Therapy Practice, and organizational structure).